InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ## The Pathways Workbook

 The Pathways Segmentation workflow is anchored by an Excel workbook that drives and captures decisions made throughout each phase of the analysis.
-The workflow is designed so that, outside of generating the initial datasets for Health Outcomes and Vulnerability Factors in the data cleaning and variable generation phase, very little code needs to be edited directly.
+The workflow is designed so that, outside of generating the initial datasets for Health Outcomes and Vulnerability variables in the data cleaning and variable generation phase, very little code needs to be edited directly.

 ### Generating the Pathways Workbook